Brad.'s F.S.N.L. Team

 near I-75 (1 and 1/2 miles east on SR 70 ( 4 lights) then left (north) on Lakewood

 Ranch Blvd.
 1 mile north of SR 70.)
 RESERVATIONS POLICY

-commitments based upon clearly defined participation goals.
+most other activities for which we cannot accommodate everyone, we will include infromation about how to reguest a reservation.
+We make commitments based upon clearly defined participation goals.
 In order to determine whether

 we can expect to meet those participation goals, we issue a call for reservations with

 a clearly set cut-off date and time.
 At that cut-off date and time, we make our

 "Go/No-Go" decision based upon those reservations.
 Consequently, any who